MetOffice/CSET/utils/proc_reanalysis/README.md

 - `forecast_period`
 - `time`

-Reanalysis datasets typically only contain valid time `time`, and are a series of files where the `forecast_reference_time` changes every 6 hours, and the `forecast_period` is always zero.
+Reanalysis datasets typically only contain valid time `time`, and is a series of files where the `forecast_reference_time` changes every 6 hours, and the `forecast_period` is zero.

 This script resolves this issue by transforming reanalysis data into an effective forecast representation.
 Rather than treating reanalysis as a special data source in CSET, the transformed output can be ingested directly into the CSET workflow.
-This allows reanalysis to be treated as another "model" within verification systems such as CSET.
+This allows reanalysis to be treated as another "model" within CSET.

 The script currently supports datasets that can be loaded by Iris and has primarily been developed and tested using: